vitalybibikov/MediatR.Extensions.UnitOfWork/README.md

 When you need to fire a notification just after a command succeded/failed without any changes in a handler.
-  Creates a proper contract, firing of a notification after the command becomes more transparent.
+* Creates a proper contract,
+* Firing of notification after the command becomes more transparent.

             var command3 = new BurnPurchaseAndNotifyCommand : INotificationResult
             {